FedericoHan/BootstrapSwapYieldCurve/README.md

 # BootstrapSwapCurve: derive discount factors (and zero rates) from interest rates swaps

 Part 1 of 2 uses Bloomberg API with TIA wrapper to download USD Interest Rate Swaps (IRS) up to 30 years.
 I've taken yearly coupons, Act/360 instead of semi-annual 30/360, for simplicity.
+If you do not have access to Bloomberg, can just type manually or try a different API (quandl?) to get the market yields.

-Part 2 of 2 feeds creates a class object, wherein the data from above (it can be fed manually of course) is loaded unto a Python dictionary, and then discount factors (ie equivalent to zero-coupon bonds) and zero-rates are bootstrapped.
+Part 2 of 2 creates a class object, wherein the data from Part 1 is loaded unto a Python dictionary, and then discount factors (ie equivalent to zero-coupon bonds) and zero-rates are bootstrapped.

 In essence, it's the ''implementation of "forward_substitution" from https://en.wikipedia.org/wiki/Bootstrapping_(finance)